aspose-pdf/Aspose.PDF-Documentation/en/go-cpp/get-started/licensing/_index.md

 We want our customers to test our components thoroughly before buying so the evaluation version allows you to use it as you would normally.

-- **PDF created with an evaluation watermark.** The evaluation version of Aspose.PDF for Go provides full product functionality, but all pages in the generated PDF documents are watermarked with the text "Evaluation Only.
+- **Documents created with an evaluation watermark.** The evaluation version of Aspose.PDF for Go provides full product functionality, but all pages in the generated files are watermarked with the text "Evaluation Only.
 Created with Aspose.PDF.
 Copyright 2002-2024 Aspose Pty Ltd." at the top.

 - **Limit the number of pages that can be processed.**
 In the evaluation version, you can only process the first four pages of a document.